 It’s possible that a property crime can be classified as a violent crime if force is used.
 For example, if a drug crime involves harm to an individual, it can be classified as a violent crime.

 Quite simply, violent crimes involve the use of force or the threat of force to cause injury or death to another person.
 It is important to note, however, that “injury” does not necessarily have to be physical.
 Violent crimes are normally punished according to the level of harm experienced by the victim.

 Countless crimes qualify as “violent” under Colorado law.
-Examples include aggravated assault, robbery, sexual crimes, domestic violence, false imprisonment and nonnegligent manslaughter or murder.
-Murder is the most serious type of violent crime, followed by manslaughter, rape, robbery and aggravated assault.
+Examples include aggravated assault, robbery, sexual crimes, domestic violence, false imprisonment, and involuntary manslaughter or murder.
+Murder is the most serious type of violent crime, followed by manslaughter, rape, robbery, and aggravated assault.

 If a firearm is used in conjunction with a violent crime, the charge typically becomes a felony.
 Firearms are used in almost 70 percent of murders, 41 percent of all robberies, and nearly 22 percent of aggravated assaults.

 Individual characteristics can increase charges for a violent crime.
 If the victim was a child, woman or police officer, for example, the charges are automatically prosecuted at a higher level.

 Colorado Violent Crimes Tend to Get More Attention – and Harsher Punishments